Introduction

 "What's custom about the vest?"
 Chief Brown asked.

-"Built-in mini compressed air tank.
-I don't have big scuba tanks to fill it with otherwise."
+"A built-in mini compressed air tank.
+I don't have big scuba tanks to fill it with."

-I surfaced and was helped back into the boat where Chief Brown was looking mad that I had gone over on my own.
+I surfaced and was helped back into the boat where Chief Brown was looking angry that I had gone over on my own.

 "Chief Brown," I said.
 "I thank you for your concern.
-You are right, I should have had a dive buddy.
+You are right.
+I should have had a dive buddy.
 Next time I will.
-As an apology, I'll give you my dive equipment when I leave and you can come back to dive for treasure on the wreck."
+As an apology, I'll give you my dive equipment when I leave, so you can come back to dive for treasure on the wreck."

-He considered a moment.
-Then recognized my grin for what it was, "Keep the equipment, it'll never fit me."
+He considered a moment then recognized my grin for what it was, an insincere apology.
+"Keep the equipment, it'll never fit me," he said, still frustrated and angry.

 "You aren't allowed to take treasure from sunken vessels," he insisted.